-Maxc2: To start AltIO and boot in Micro-Exec (without starting Tenex), select "AltIO", "Boot-MExec", and "Do-It" with the mouse.
+To start AltIO and boot in Micro-Exec (without starting Tenex), select "AltIO", "Boot-MExec", and "Do-It" with the mouse.

-The MEXECGO command file combines the effect of TENLOAD followed by starting NVIO or AltIO and booting in Micro-Exec.
+The MEXECGO command file combines the effect of TENLOAD followed by starting AltIO and booting in Micro-Exec.

 Note: The above procedure only works when Micro-Exec is on save area 1 of disk unit A. This is normally the case.
 However, during periods when disk controllers are being checked out or when there has been hardware flakiness with disk controllers, MEXEC may not be on unit A. In this case it is probably on another disk drive.
-You should follow the procedure discussed in "Calling NVIO" (Maxc1) or "Calling AltIO" (Maxc2) in order to boot Micro-Exec from another drive.
+You should follow the procedure discussed in "Calling AltIO" in order to boot Micro-Exec from another drive.

-&lt;sup>1Checker failure interpretation is discussed in more detail in section 13.
+&lt;sup>1Checker failure interpretation is discussed in more detail in section 11.